nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 1: The user has selected a vendor with `vendor i`.

-Step 2: The user enters the command `load preset sample` to load the preset named sample.
+Step 2: The user enters the command `load preset sample` to load the preset named `sample`.

-Step 3: `Storage#readPresetManager()` is executed to retrieve the list of all presets, `presets` from the json file.
+Step 3: `Storage#readPresetManager()` is executed to retrieve the list of all presets, `allLists`,from the presets json file.

 Step 4: The preset with the name `sample` for vendor `i` exists and is valid.